“We are not human doings, we are human beings.” ― Kurt Vonnegut

 “Doing” refers to the actions you take.
 “Doing” is an activity and implies a drive to accomplish or achieve things.
-It is centred in the future.
+It is centered on the future.
 In modern times, “doing” is more socially valued.
-This is especially true today where we are motivated by progress, advancing, and capitalizing on our successes.
+This is especially true today where we are motivated by progressing, advancing, and capitalizing on our successes.

 “Being” refers to the core of who you are.
 It is focused inward and connects you to your essence.
 Humans are a combination of Mind, Body, and Spirit.
 Each of these components within you ought to work together to support the other’s roles.“Being” is acknowledging that your identity is not shaped by your productivity, but by your unique worldview: your beliefs, values, and principles.
-“Being” connects you to your meaning, purpose; the essence of you, the “why” of who you are.
+“Being” connects you to your meaning, purpose, and your “why”.

 Your “why” is the reason you do what you do.
 Don’t know your "why"?
 With reflection, you can explore this idea.
 Sit with the idea, self-examine, and learn what drives and motivates you.
 This can reveal information about who you are and why you experience the world as uniquely as you do.
 Thinking about your “why” can be especially helpful if you lack a sense of purpose or meaningful connection.
 If you begin to feel lost in your work, relationships, roles, or responsibilities, defining your “why” is the area you’ll want to explore.
 Knowing your “why” directly impacts your ability to settle into a place of “being”.